zainibeats/homelab-services/nextcloud/README.md

 ## Prerequisites

-1. Docker and Docker Compose installed
-2. NFS share mounted at `/mnt/nfs/family`
+1. NFS share mounted at `/mnt/nfs/family`
-3. Proper permissions set on the NFS share (owned by UID 1005:GID 1005)
+2. Proper permissions set on the NFS share (owned by UID 1005:GID 1005)

 ## Configuration